-Covenants Not to Compete: A State-by-State Survey, Twelfth Edition
+Covenants Not to Compete: A State-by-State Survey, Thirteenth Edition

 Covenants Not to Compete: A State-by-State Survey helps practitioners analyze, draft, and confidently litigate covenants not to compete and other restrictive covenants in the employment, partnership, franchise, license, and sale-of-business contexts.